nics234/my_projects/Deep Learning projects/Time Series/README.md

-In this Project you will find a simple Neural Network which is used to solve a Time Series Problem in predicting bike sharing patterns.
+In this Project you will find a simple Neural Network which is used to solve a Time Series Problem to predict bike sharing patterns.